DLibatique/LATN102-S20/notes/14-relative.md

 ### Practice Opportunity 2

-In each of the following English sentences, identify the relative clause, and determine what case the relative pronoun would be in Latin according to its use within the clause.
+In each of the following English sentences, identify the relative clause, and determine what **case** the relative pronoun would be in Latin according to its use within the clause.
 Do not translate into Latin (unless you feel adventurous!).

-5. We were attacked by the sailors who came from the sea.
+5. We were attacked by the sailors who had come from the sea.
+<button onclick="toggleDisplay('prac05')">Click here to toggle the answer:</button> <span style="display: none;" id="prac05">who came from the sea; nominative; ā nautīs quī ā marī vēnerant petitī sumus.</span>

-6. The citizens to whom we gave peace nevertheless did not trust us.
+6. The citizens to whom we gave peace nevertheless did not encourage us. (tamen - nevertheless)
+<button onclick="toggleDisplay('prac06')">Click here to toggle the answer:</button> <span style="display: none;" id="prac06">to whom we gave peace; dative; cīvēs quibus pacem dedimus tamen nōs nōn hortātī sunt.</span>

-7. He slept near the river from which my family brought the water.
+7. He slept near the river from which my family brought the water. (prope + acc. - near)
+<button onclick="toggleDisplay('prac07')">Click here to toggle the answer:</button> <span style="display: none;" id="prac07">from which my family brought the water; ablative; prope flūmen ā quō familia mea aquam tulit dormīvit.</span>

 8. I don't trust the woman whose husband we recognized.
+<button onclick="toggleDisplay('prac08')">Click here to toggle the answer:</button> <span style="display: none;" id="prac08">whose husband we recognized; genitive; fēminae cuius maritum cognōvimus nōn crēdō.</span>

+***

+## Locating the Antecedent

+The relative clause will often be located close to its antecedent, but sometimes it is not.
+For example, I could easily rewrite the sentence above as:

+- rex fēminae crēdidit **ā quā doctus erat**.

+When it isn't immediately clear what the antecedent of a relative pronoun is, you must use the **gender and number** of the relative pronoun to try to figure it out. **quā** is feminine singular, so we're looking for some noun, pronoun, or substantive adjective in the main clause that is feminine singular.
+The two nouns are **rex** and **fēminae**; of these two, the only possible choice is **fēminae** (as **rex** has to be masculine).

 ### Practice Opportunity 3

 In each of the following sentences, parse the relative pronoun, identify and parse its antecedent, and then translate.

-9.

-10.

-11.

-12.
+9. mīlitēs verba clamāvērunt quae nōs hortāta sunt. (clamō, -āre, -āvī, -ātus - to shout)
+<button onclick="toggleDisplay('prac09')">Click here to toggle the answer:</button> <span style="display: none;" id="prac09">quae - neut. nom. pl.; verba - neut. acc. pl.; The soldiers shouted words which encouraged us.</span>

+10. ā frātre sorōrēs creditae sunt quī hanc epistulam scripsit.
+<button onclick="toggleDisplay('prac10')">Click here to toggle the answer:</button> <span style="display: none;" id="prac10">quī - masc. nom. sg.; frātre - masc. abl. sg.; The sisters were believed by the brother who wrote this letter.</span>

+11. rēgina regnum rexit in quō nōmina nostra cognoscuntur.
+<button onclick="toggleDisplay('prac11')">Click here to toggle the answer:</button> <span style="display: none;" id="prac11">quō - neut. abl. sg.; regnum - neut. acc. sg.; The queen ruled the kingdom in which our names are known.</span>

+12. illī librī hīs puellīs legendī sunt quae discere volunt.
+<button onclick="toggleDisplay('prac12')">Click here to toggle the answer:</button> <span style="display: none;" id="prac12">quae - fem. nom. pl.; puellīs - fem. dat. pl.; Those books must be read by these girls who want to learn.</span>

+***

 ## Relative Clause of Characteristic